 - Review general and country-specific travel information provided by:

 - Register with the U.S. Department of State's Smart Traveler Enrollment Program (STEP).

 - Ensure that you have adequate health and travel insurance coverage.
 While DU provides evacuation and repatriation coverage through International SOS, students are required to have their own health insurance that covers them abroad.
 Students may choose to purchase optional travel insurance as well.

 Conduct, Safety & Health Abroad

 Part of staying safe and having a positive experience is also being aware of your personal limits.
 Here are some important tips to stay safe.

-Avoid high risk activities and behaviors.
+- Avoid high risk activities and behaviors.
 The most frequent reason students are injured or otherwise hurt while abroad usually involves alcohol consumption.

-The DU Code of Conduct still applies abroad.
+- The DU Code of Conduct still applies abroad.
 Inappropriate or dangerous behavior can result in program expulsion and/or consequences at DU.
 Likewise, students with DU conduct infractions may not be authorized to participate on a study abroad program until their outcomes have been completed.
 See DU Study Abroad Policies for more information.

-Know the laws and culture norms for your destination.
+- Know the laws and culture norms for your destination.